asad-zaman/argusoft-emcare/README.md

     2. Go to the KeyCloak-15.0.2/standalone/configuration/standalone.xml and change schema or DB credential for your use
     3. cd bin
     4. ./standalone.sh -b 0.0.0.0 -bmanagement 0.0.0.0 -Djboss.socket.binding.port-offset=100 &
-    5. Create an admin user from the keycloak UI
+    5. Create an admin user from the keycloak UI (http://server-ip:port/auth/)
-    6. Set Client secret and admin user info in KeycloakConfig.java file
+    6. Set Client secret and admin user info in KeycloakConfig.java file (emcare-web/src/main/java/com/argusoft/who/emcare/web/config/KeyCloakConfig.java)
+***

+## **IBM(Watson Language Translator)**
+### What Is IBM(Watson Language Translator)?
+    IBM Watson® Language Translator translates text from one language to another.
+### Steps for IBM configuration
+    1. Go to the https://cloud.ibm.com/login?state=/catalog/services/language-translator and make Sign-in or Sign-up.
+    2. Make New Service for project
+    3. Get access-key from the service console.
+***

+## **Twilio**
+### What Is Twilio?
+    Twilio is using for global communication.
+Currently we are using SMS service for Em Care system to communicate with user.
+### Steps for Twilio configuration
+    1. Go to the https://www.twilio.com/login and make Sign-in or Sign-Up.
+    2. Make New SMS Service for project
+    3. Get access-token, ssid, phone-number, and service-id  from the service console.
 ***
 # Components in Project: